 More than ever, people are aware of how much garbage they produce, and they are also looking for every possible way to save money.
 One of the best ways to limit waste and save a few extra dollars is by reusing jars.

 Many of us buy scented candles in glass jars and then toss those jars once the candles have burned all the way down.
 Maybe we just don't know what we could reuse them for, or perhaps we're not sure how to clean them for reuse.
-Either way, here's everything you need to know to reuse old candle jars!
+Either way, here's everything you need to know on how to reuse candle jars.

 Clean the Jars

 Regardless of what the jar's new life will be, the last thing you want when you reuse anything is the old gunk getting into the new stuff.
 For instance, if you're planning to reuse your jars as something like planters, you want to get them as clean as possible so there's nothing to contaminate your potting soil.

 Before you reuse candle jars, here are some ways you can remove all the wax so your jars are nice and clean.
 Avoid the microwave, though, because wick holders are metal and could catch fire.